kevinadhiguna/strapi-graphql-documentation/README.md

 }
 ```

-Then pass some variabes that you would like to change (in this case, `email` field) :
+Then pass some variables that you would like to change (in this case, `email` field) :
 ```json
 {
   "input": {